 - 3/4 teaspoon garlic powder

 - mineral salt & cracked pepper to taste

-In a small bowl, combine hummus with lemon juice, curry & garlic powder and a generous pinch of salt.
+Curry Dressing: In a small bowl, combine vegan mayo with curry, garlic powder, and a generous pinch of salt.
 Blend until combined.
 Set aside.
 (If adding vinegar or maple syrup as per the notes below, add to the hummus at this time.)

-If your hummus is on the thick side, thin it out with water until desired thinness.
+If using hummus and it’s on the thick side, thin it out with water until desired thinness.
 Using a small bowl add a couple rounded tablespoons of hummus with 1 tablespoon of water.
 Adding more of each as you go until you have a thinner hummus.
 Do the same if using tahini.
 Feel free to use more for a super creamy salad.
-If your measuring by tablespoons: 8 tablespoons = 1/2 cup and about 11 tablespoons = 2/3 cups (technically 10T + 2t).
+If measuring by tablespoons: 8 tablespoons = 1/2 cup and about 11 tablespoons = 2/3 cups (technically 10T + 2t).